QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/documentation/doxygen/index.md

 } NEW_NAME; //!< brief description of this struct
 ```

-It the declaration and the typedef are separated:
+If the declaration and the typedef are separated:

 ```c
 /*!